dinoDanic/diny/README.md

 ## Why I’m building diny

-I’ve never liked using AI for coding — it takes away the fun for me.
+I never really liked AI.
+I’m not a “vibe coder” — for me, coding with AI kills the fun of programming.
+And yet, everyone seems to be using it now, even judging others for not doing the same, while half of them couldn’t write a line of code without it.

-But one thing I really suck at is commit messages.
-I type fast, make typos, and end up with junk like “ui update.”
-Later, when I need to update my time tracker or explain my work, I have to dig through diffs to remember what I actually did.
+What I actually struggle with are commit messages.
+I type fast, make typos, and usually leave junk like “ui update.”
+At the end of the day I want to log what I did for each client or project, but my commits are useless.
+I end up digging through git diffs just to remember what I worked on.
+With a memory like a goldfish, this is exhausting.

 That’s why I built **diny**.
-It writes clear commit messages for me and has a **timeline** feature that summarizes a day’s commits.
-Perfect for catching up, updating clients, or just saving my goldfish memory.
+It helps me write proper commit messages and added a **timeline** feature that pulls all commits for a day into a short summary.
+Perfect for updating clients, filling in my time tracker, or catching up if I missed a few days.
+For this kind of job, AI actually makes sense — not coding for me, just fixing the boring parts I’d never do well myself.

 ## Features